 The New Zealand-based researchers were able to collect olfactory bulbs fit for an in-depth quantitative study.
-In a globe-spanning project, the researchers processed the post mortem olfactory bulbs chemically, cut ten-micrometer thin sections throughout its entire length, and stained the sections with fluorescently labeled antibodies.
+In a globe-spanning project, the researchers processed the post-mortem olfactory bulbs chemically, cut ten-micrometer thin sections throughout their entire length, and stained the sections with fluorescently labeled antibodies.
 The labeled sections were then scanned in Frankfurt, and the images reconstructed in 3D allowing for quantitative whole-olfactory bulb analyses.

 New quantitative parameter